 5

 Mix together.
-Use your hands or a large spoon to completely mix everything together, making sure the eggs specifically have been mixed in thoroughly.
+Use your hands or a large spoon to completely mix everything together.

 -